The Resource Center organizes resources around 7 green economy “Sectors” and 7 “Topics.”

-Jobs for the Future has created a tool kit to provide resources supporting the recruitment, training, and retention of women and underrepresented genders in jobs in the green economy.
-This toolkit can be used by program planners, managers, and frontline staff conducting outreach and assessment, training, case management, and job development to ensure that each […]
+Jobs for the Future has created this 2017 tool kit to provide resources supporting the recruitment, training, and retention of women and underrepresented genders in jobs in the green economy.
+This toolkit can be used by program planners, managers, and frontline staff conducting outreach and assessment, training, case management, and job development to ensure that […]

 September 6, 2012

 This community is an organized cohort of community colleges interested in energy and related green regulations and public policies at a regional, state, and national level.
 Public policies will center around the following focus areas: 1) policies that promote a stronger green economy with job creation potential; and 2) policies that lead directly to institutions […]